-While food collection accounts for 90% of the cases of bad breath, coated tongue (fungal disease), sinusitis, throat infections, gastric problems, urinary problems and uncontrolled diabetes are responsible for 9% of them.
-In 1% of the cases, the cause of halitosis is diet or drugs.
+While food collection accounts for 90 per cent of the cases of bad breath, coated tongue (fungal disease), sinusitis, throat infections, gastric problems, urinary problems and uncontrolled diabetes are responsible for 9 per cent of them.
+In 1 per cent of the cases, the cause of halitosis is diet or drugs.

 While food accumulation in the mouth can be easily detected and corrected by simple gum cleaning treatments or restoration of the teeth, the other causes of persistent bad breath problems need to be investigated thoroughly.